sakithakumarage/hybrid_DODE/README.md

 This repositiory contains following functions that could be used to execute the hybrid-DODE in any urban network

-- **Main_script.m** : Main script that execute the Hybrid DODE
+- **Main_script.m** : Main script that executes the Hybrid DODE.
-- **run_simulator_CN.m** : script that execute the traffic assignmnet and retrieve centroid-level data
+- **run_simulator_CN.m** : script that executes the traffic assignment and retrieves centroid-level data from the simulator.
-- **run_simulator_RG.m** : script that execute the traffic assignmnet and retrieve region-level data
+- **run_simulator_RG.m** : script that executes the traffic assignmnet and retrieves region-level data.
-- **build_ODestimation_combined3.m** : CasADI based script that develop the hybride DODE optimisation problem
+- **build_ODestimation_combined3.m** : CasADI based script that builds the hybride DODE optimisation problem.
-- **solve_ODestimation_combined3.m** : CasADI based script that solve the hybride DODE optimisation problem
+- **solve_ODestimation_combined3.m** : CasADI based script that solves the hybrid DODE optimisation problem.
-- **purturb_OD.m** : script that perturb ground-truth OD matrices
+- **purturb_OD.m** : script that perturbs ground-truth OD matrices.
-- **CalibrateMFD.m** : The script to calibrate MFD parameters acrroding to traffic conditions
+- **CalibrateMFD.m** : The script to calibrate MFD parameters according to traffic conditions.
-- **build_calibration2.m** : CasADI based script that develop the calibraition of the regional parameters.
+- **build_calibration2.m** : CasADI based script that builds the calibration problem for the regional traffic model.
-- **solve_calibration2.m** : CasADI based script that solvesthe calibraition optimization problem built by  build_calibration2.m.
+- **solve_calibration2.m** : CasADI based script that solves the calibrations problem.
-### Documnetation
+### Documentation

 An implementation of the proposed Hybrid DODE framework is documented and given in :
 [Link to Paper after publication]
 ### Software Requirements

-The hybrid DODE framework requires three main software tools that could be listed as:
+The hybrid DODE framework requires three main tools that could be listed as:

 - a programming language
-- traffis assignment software
+- traffic assignment software
-- non-linear, non-convex optimization tool
+- non-linear, non-convex optimization solver

 This repository and its associated scripts are designed to work with the software tools listed below.